draconis79/travel_blog/README.md

-# Tripn App
+# Travels App

 <br>

-Tripn app is where users can share itineraries from vacations and also see hotels and flights associated with those destinations.
+Travels app is where users can share itineraries from vacations and also see hotels and flights associated with those destinations.

 <br>